abderrahimsoumer/summary-of-lessons/Cloud DevOps Engineer v1.0.0/AWS Management.md

   - Cloud Formation is found under the Management & Governance section on the AWS Management Console.
   - Cloud Formation templates are written using JSON or YAML.
   - You can still individually manage AWS resources that are part of a CloudFormation stack.

+# AWS Command Line Interface (CLI)
+The AWS CLI (or Command Line Interface) allows you to access and control services running in your AWS account from the command line.
+To use the CLI, simply download, install, and configure it.
+## Tips
+  - The AWS CLI allows you to work with AWS services in a programmatic manner